 d.
 1 Kings 5:1-18 – Hiram trades with Solomon to build the temple.

 e.
 1 Kings 9:10-14 – Hiram and Solomon exchange gifts.

 f.
 The people of Tyre and Sidon worshipped the false gods Melkah and Hercules.
 Worship to these gods became the most popular religion in the ancient world.

 g.
 The friendship between the Jews and the Phoenicians (people of Tyre and Sidon) ended when King Ahab married a daughter of the King of Sidon (remember what a great guy King Ahab was?).

 h.
 Joel records the mistreatment of the Jews by the Phoenicians in Joel 3:4-8.
 History tells us that the Phoenicians sold Jewish children as slaves to the Greek.

 II.
-God’s Proclamation – Read Ezekiel 26 (the entire chapter)
+God’s Proclamation – Read Ezekiel chapter 26

 a.
 Many nations would come against Tyre (verse 3)

 b.
 The walls of Tyre would be broken down (verse 4)